foundry-vtt-community/wiki.js/migrations/foundry-core-v10.md

 ## Manifest deprecations

-Sevral manifest changes have no reached the end of their deprecation periods.
-Consequently, it's recommended to check your server logs as part of the migration process to verify that your package is using the latest manifest fields.
+Several manifest changes have now reached the end of their deprecation periods.
+Consequently, it's recommended to check your server/console logs as part of the migration process to verify that your package is using the latest manifest fields.
 The issue on GitHub for this is [#6666](https://github.com/foundryvtt/foundryvtt/issues/6666) 😈 In addition to the changes mentioned in that issue, it seems that using this formulation in your `languages` path field will now throw an error: `modules/myModule/lang/en.json`.
 This seems to be a common pattern despite it being against the [documentation](https://foundryvtt.com/article/localization/) (which is not new):